Hearing aids aren't about getting old, they're the key to staying young!

 The fact that the receiver is placed in the canal or the ear is both a blessing and curse.
 This placement exposes it to the hostile environment that the ear is for electronics.
 Your ear canal is wet warm and oily, all of the things that electronics tend not to like.
 The manufacturers take great pains to protect the receivers with nano coating materials, enclosed casings and wax guard protectors.
 However, unless you take good care of the receivers, changing your wax guards when you should, inevitably wax gets into them.

-At best, this can just block the sound outlet, at worst, it can ingress into the receiver itself and destroy it.
+At best, this can block the sound outlet, at worst, it can ingress into the receiver itself and destroy it.
 Wax and moisture is the kiss of death for receivers.
-Thankfully, the receivers are easily replaced by your hearing professional, however, after the manufacturer's warranty is up you may have to pay for them.
-While they vary in cost, they are not expensive, however, if you are replacing them regularly, the cost adds up.
+Thankfully, the receivers are quickly replaced by your hearing professional, however, after the manufacturer's warranty is up you may have to pay for them.
+While they vary in cost, they are not expensive; however, if you are replacing them regularly, the cost adds up.

-I don't want to put you off this device types, they are exceptionally versatile and I really like them.
-If you are recommended this type of device just be aware of the receiver issues.
+I don't want to put you off this device types, they are exceptionally versatile, and I like them.
+If you are recommended this type of device be aware of the receiver issues.
 Many of the hearing healthcare professionals we partner with can arrange a five-year manufacturer's warranty to cover repairs.
-Some may charge, some may actually offer it for free.
+Some may charge, some may offer it for free.
 If you are considering buying RICs, ask about an extended manufacturers warranty.

 Maybe Too Small!

-As I said, RICs / RITEs are very small and discreet devices, normally the smaller they are, the smaller the battery they use.
+As I said, RICs / RITEs are very small and discreet devices, usually the smaller they are, the smaller the battery they use.
 Both the size of the hearing aid and the size of the battery can cause difficulties for people with dexterity issues.
-The whole idea of acquiring hearing aids is so that you can wear them and enjoy the very real benefits of hearing better.
-If you have difficulty handling them to put them in, what should be a joy can easily turn into a frustrating task.
-The same has to be said about the batteries, small batteries can be a nightmare for people with vision or dexterity issues.
-Many of the hearing aid manufacturers offer RIC / RITE hearing aids in a variety of sizes and battery sizes, for instance, Phonak offer the Audeo V range in a size 10 battery, a size 312 battery and a size 13 battery.
+The whole idea of acquiring hearing aids is so that you can wear them and enjoy the genuine benefits of hearing better.
+If you have difficulty handling them to put them in, what should be a joy can quickly turn into a frustrating task.
+The same has to be said about the batteries; small batteries can be a nightmare for people with vision or dexterity issues.
+Many of the hearing aid manufacturers offer RIC / RITE hearing aids in a variety of sizes and battery sizes, for instance, Phonak offer the Audeo V range in size 10 battery, a size 312 battery and a size 13 battery.

 Contra-indications To Wearing RICs / RITEs

-There are some people who shouldn't wear these type of devices.
-If you have permanent perforations in your ears or you have had a mastoid operation these hearing devices aren't really for you.
-As you will know if you have these problems there is an increased risk of middle ear infections and fluid release.
+Some people shouldn't wear these type of devices.
+If you have permanent perforations in your ears or you have had a mastoid operation, these hearing devices aren't really for you.
+As you will know if you have these problems, there is an increased risk of middle ear infections and fluid release.
 Either will destroy the receivers of the hearing aids, because of the nature of your ears with these conditions receiver failures would be an ongoing problem rather than an occasional frustration.
-The same can be said for people who suffer from wet ears or produce a large amount of earwax, either condition will cause issues for the receivers.
+The same can be said for people who suffer from wet ears or produce a large amount of earwax; either condition will cause issues for the receivers.
 You can read about the best way to clean and maintain RIC hearing aids here.